ansys/pydyna/doc/source/getting-started/index.rst

 Install the server
 ------------------
 Currently, PyDYNA server is only supported withing a Docker container.
-Future release will support launching the servers directly on local machines as well.
+Future releases support launching the servers directly on local machines as well.

 .. include:: ../../../docker/pre/README.rst